eTh3r-network/vapor/PROTOCOL.md

 eTh3r is a project aiming at providing end-to-end encryption using open source hardware, eliminating any risk for a 3rd party reading on the conversation.
 The protocol used is called by the same name.

-Each client is *uinque* and identified by *it's public key id* that it transfers to the server during the handshake.
+Each client is *unique* and identified by its *public key id* that it recieves from the server when handshaking with its *public key*.
+*Public key* length can't be longer than `0xFFFF` bytes, thus their length will be expressed on 2 bytes.
+*Public key id* lenght can't be longer than `0xFF` bytes, thus their length will be expressed on 1 byte.

 ## Initialisation

-A client first initiate a connexion to a server then sends a "hey" package, with its version:
+A client first initiates a connexion to a server then sends a "hey" package, with its version:
-- `c->s: 0x0531b00b 0001`, first 4 bytes are constant and last two are for the version
+- `c->s: 0x0531b00b 0001`, first 4 bytes are constant (`0x0531b00b`) and last two are for the version (`0x0001`)

 Packet to which the server acknowledges: (see error handling at the end)
 - `s->c: 0xa0`